juliancorrea/juliancorrea/README.md

 ## 🧭 Leadership Style

-Execution-driven, objective, and accountable.
-Strong sense of ownership and urgency.
+Execution-driven, objective, and accountable, with a strong sense of ownership and urgency.
 DISC profile: **Dominance (D)**.

 ---